muesli/penpal/README.md

 Make sure you have [tuhi](https://github.com/tuhiproject/tuhi/) installed and the tuhi daemon running.

-You will also need librsvg and its development headers to compile `penpal`.
+You will also need ImageMagick 7 and its development headers to compile `penpal`.

 Pair your Bamboo device via Bluetooth and link it to tuhi, as described in their README.